Veetaha/vee-formidable/README.md

 This is a simple ExpressJS middleware which wraps ['formidable'](https://www.npmjs.com/package/formidable) `IncommingForm`.

-It is written TypeScript, declaration file is available by default.
+It is written in TypeScript, declaration file is available by default.

 ### API